Understanding Lab Equipment Maintenance

 Different approaches to lab equipment maintenance can be used, depending on your laboratory’s needs:

 - Preventive Maintenance: Routine, scheduled tasks like cleaning, calibration, inspection, and part replacement.
 This proactive approach keeps equipment running smoothly and prevents major failures.
+Learn more in our laboratory equipment preventive maintenance article.

 - Predictive Maintenance: Uses data and sensors to monitor equipment performance and anticipate issues before they occur.
 This is especially useful for critical or high-value instruments.

 - Corrective (Reactive) Maintenance: Repairs or fixes performed after equipment malfunctions.
 While sometimes unavoidable, relying solely on corrective maintenance can lead to costly downtime.
+For troubleshooting tips, see DIY lab equipment troubleshooting.

 - Condition-Based Maintenance: Maintenance actions are triggered by the actual condition of the equipment, often determined through real-time monitoring.